Changissnz/selfinterest/README.md

 variables often used by one to reason about why their expectations were not met, the class of belief that a different status would have resulted in the satisfaction of those expectations.
 The category of media, in its various forms, may under-deliver to participants.
-The relational and connective attributes of media entails some primary routes in decision-making as reaction to the available good at the time.
+The relational and connective attributes of media entail some primary routes in decision-making as reaction to the available good at the time.
 To elaborate, good times allow participants of the same media to act in ways benign, and in declining times, the connectivity dilutes desire into disappointment, debt into greater debt, and generosity into thievery.